Individual Counter Human Trafficking and Gender-Based Violence Support

-The Mennonite New Life Centre offers comprehensive reintegration/rehabilitation services for individuals who have experienced human trafficking.
+The Mennonite New Life Centre offers comprehensive reintegration/rehabilitation services for individuals who have experienced human trafficking and gender-based violence.

 Our Counter-Human Trafficking team works closely with all individuals who have experienced any form of human trafficking, including labour trafficking, sexual exploitation, and forced marriage.
 Regardless of status in Canada, we provide comprehensive case management and trauma-informed, culturally competent services to survivors, including: intake and orientation, basic needs, safety planning, coordination and delivery of services pertaining to mental health counselling and emotional support.
 Referrals can be made for housing, legal services, job training, life skills workshops, and assistance with educational needs.

-The MNLCT – in partnership with Aurora House and funded by the Department of Justice – supports the integration and well-being needs of individuals who have been trafficked in Canada.
+The MNLCT in partnership with Aurora House supports the integration and well-being needs of individuals who have experienced any form of human trafficking and/or gender-based violence.

 Aurora House strives to provide shelter, long-term trauma counselling, basic needs and essential support services to individuals who have been trafficked or exploited in Canada.